Azure/azure-sdk/releases/2021-02/python.md

 actions results in the same order.
 - Redesigned `begin_analyze_healthcare` and renamed it to `begin_analyze_healthcare_entities`.
 To help with navigation of related entities, we have also added property `related_entities` for each entity returned from this call.

+### Azure Communication Identity 1.0.0b4 [ChangeLog](https://github.com/Azure/azure-sdk-for-python/blob/azure-communication-identity_1.0.0b4/sdk/communication/azure-communication-identity/CHANGELOG.md#100b4-2021-02-09)

+#### New Features

+- Added CommunicationIdentityClient (originally was part of the azure.communication.administration package).
+- Added ability to create a user and issue token for it at the same time.

+#### Breaking Changes

+- CommunicationIdentityClient.revoke_tokens now revoke all the currently issued tokens instead of revoking tokens issued prior to a given time.
+- CommunicationIdentityClient.issue_tokens returns an instance of `azure.core.credentials.AccessToken` instead of `CommunicationUserToken`.

+### Azure Communication Chat 1.0.0b4 [ChangeLog](https://github.com/Azure/azure-sdk-for-python/blob/azure-communication-chat_1.0.0b4/sdk/communication/azure-communication-chat/CHANGELOG.md#100b4-2021-02-09)

+### New Features

+- Support for CreateChatThreadResult and AddChatParticipantsResult to handle partial errors in batch calls.
+- Added idempotency identifier parameter for chat creation calls.
+- Added support for readreceipts and getparticipants pagination.
+- Added new model for messages anc ontent types : Text, Html, ParticipantAdded, ParticipantRemoved, TopicUpdated.
+- Added new model for errors (CommunicationError).
+- Added `MicrosoftTeamsUserIdentifier`.

+#### Breaking Changes

+- Uses `CommunicationUserIdentifier` and `CommunicationIdentifier` in place of `CommunicationUser`, and `CommunicationTokenCredential` instead of `CommunicationUserCredential`.
+- Removed priority field (ChatMessage.Priority).
+- Renamed PhoneNumber to PhoneNumberIdentifier.

 ## Latest Releases